Nyayic/fanny.hashnode.blog/cm2mvxvmr000907l48hjbay5e.md

 ### My Journey with OpenStreetMap

-This October 2024, I chose to contribute to OSM through the Outreachy program because I was deeply moved by its impact on rescue missions during the earthquakes.
+I chose to contribute to OSM because I was deeply moved by its impact on rescue missions during the earthquakes.

 I felt a profound sense of purpose as I joined this global effort.
 This collective effort showed me the incredible power of community-driven initiatives during crises.